amrakibe/Cub3d/README.md

 # cub3D

-Cub3D is a 3D game developed by myself and my friend Youssef as part of the 1337 Cursus program.
+Cub3D is a 3D game developed by myself and my friend [hkaddour] as part of the 1337 Cursus program.
 The game is built using C and the MLX library, and utilizes the technique of ray casting to create an immersive and visually stunning experience.

 ## Ray Casting